ThinkDataEd/curriculum/docs/unit3/essential.md

 particular point of view, and, in general, may be completely different from the general trend.

 ###**<u>[Lesson 2: What is an Experiment?](lesson2.md)</u>**
-Science is often concerned with the question "What causes things to happen?"
+Science is often concerned with the question "What causes things to happen?".
 To answer this, controlled experiments are required.
 Controlled experiments have several key features: (1) there is a treatment variable and a response variable, and we wish to see if the treatment causes a change that we can measure with the response variable; (2) There is a comparison/control group; (3) Subjects are assigned